jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### Oracle Linux

 Not to be out done by CentOS, Oracle saw that many of their customers were paying Red hat for operating systems licenses, buying support contracts, and running an Oracle database on top of it.
 Oracle wanted a piece of this pie.
-Oracle made a fork of RHEL's opensource code as well, adding Oracle custom code and services and redistributing it as Oracle Linux.
+Oracle made a fork of RHEL's opensource code as well, adding Oracle product code and services and redistributing it as Oracle Linux.

 [Oracle Linux](https://en.wikipedia.org/wiki/Oracle_Linux) was born in 2007 and is a fully GPL compliant OS.
 Oracle claims that their *"Unbreakable Enterprise Kernel"* is fully compatible with RHEL, and that Oracle middleware and third-party RHEL-certified applications can be installed and run unchanged.
 One may ask, isn't this illegal too?
 Is Oracle breaking the law?
 Are they stealing RHEL software and reselling it?
 Is this piracy?
 Not according to the GPL - they are fully entitled to do this and thus compete with Red Hat selling support contracts on Red Hat's created software--this is the nature of the GPL license.